Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

 \subsection{Optical Character Recognition Applications}

-While it is not necessarily a component of the NLP stack shown in Fig~\ref{fig:nlpLayers}, which follows the definition by~\citet{liddy2001natural}, it is possible to swap out the bottom most phonological layer of the stack in favour of an Optical Character Recognition (OCR) and text rendering layer.
+While it is not necessarily a component of the NLP stack shown in Fig~\ref{fig:nlpLayers}, which follows the definition by~\citet{liddy2001natural}, it is possible to swap out the bottom-most phonological layer of the stack in favour of an Optical Character Recognition (OCR) and text rendering layer. \citet{gunathilaka2025sinfund} introduced \texttt{SinOCR}\footURL{https://github.com/SriDoc/datasets}, consisting of 100,000 images which include 1,135 handwritten Sinhala texts\footURL{https://drive.google.com/file/d/16X6lAzinZTIgiy6iw8Z0mLEyPyEwZJkL/view?usp=drive_link} and texts printed in 200 different Sinhala fonts\footURL{https://drive.google.com/file/d/1uuPNN8M4jHLuZLF94CApkiG3kysDALia/view?usp=drive_link}.
+They also released \texttt{SinFUND}\footURL{https://drive.google.com/file/d/1hfAfCJcZciEqMgO_wCuvTQ4pWI8t0L5D/view?usp=drive_link}, a fully annotated dataset of 100 manually filled Sinhala forms.